 Select all of the data in the Quickstart folder by checking the box next to the Name header.

 Finally, click Add to add the data to your project.

 You can collaborate within the platform by sharing projects with other DNAnexus users at various access levels.
 To share a project with a collaborator, click the Share icon in the upper right corner of the project page.

 Type the username or the email address of an existing DNAnexus user.

 Repeat the above steps to add more users at the same time.

-You can analyze the Quickstart data we imported earlier by running DNAnexus-provided apps.
-Select Apps from the Tools menu in the top navigation to see a list of what is available.
+You can analyze the Quickstart data we imported earlier by running the provided DNAnexus apps.
+Select Tools Library from the Tools menu in the top navigation to see a list of what apps are available.

 On the Apps page, you will see a list of apps.
 Installing an app bookmarks the app for your later reference and makes it easy to add that app to workflows.
 Install the following two apps:

 Vendor Human Exome GATK-Lite Pipeline